Mis-Sold SIPPs in 2025: Spot 3 Major Warning Signs Before It's Too Late!

-- Mis-sold SIPPs occur when financial advisors sell personal pensions that may not suit the buyer, often due to not fully explaining the risks or pressuring the investment.
+- Mis-sold SIPPs occur when financial advisers sell personal pensions that may not suit the buyer, often due to not fully explaining the risks or pressuring the investment.

 - If you suspect a mis-sold SIPP, collect all related documents, contact the advising firm, file a complaint, and, if unresolved, reach out to the Financial Ombudsman Service.